oscarciceri/MininetFed/docs/en/Clients.md

 def eval_model(self):
     """
     Evaluates the model on the test data.
-    Returns the model's accuracy as a value between 0 and 1.
+    Returns the accuracy of the model as a value between 0 and 1.
     """

 def all_metrics(self):